 This page provides a repository of all the archived news items for 2006, in reverse chronological order.
-If you really have a desire for the older or newer entries, then the links below will get you access to all those that I’ve saved over the just over seventeen years that the site has been in existence.
+If you really have a desire for the older or newer entries, then the links below will get you access to all those that I’ve saved over the twenty and a half years that the site has been in existence.

 A fourth visit to Betchworth Park Golf Club, where Alan Tickner has been so wrapped up in his role as club captain that he didn’t manage a single game of cricket for the Badgers this year, and another season ended in fine style.
 For the record, the various bits of silverware found their way to:

 |Fantasy Points||Steve Pitts||(behind the three cup winners above)|

 The season saw three record breaking partnerships, two of them in one game and all of them in a losing cause, plus some of the most variable performances you could ever wish to see from one team – something that has become a bit of a Badgers hallmark in recent seasons, brilliant one week, execrable the next.

 |Back to index of season 2006 news items|